 - Named After Their Planet: Their species name is derived from their home planet of Duro.

 - The Noseless: Where most species have a nose, the Duros instead of a flat smooth face.
-How they are able to smell is unclear.
+How they are able to smell is unknown.

 - Schrödinger's Canon: In Legends, the Neimoidians were a Duros sub-species that diverged over the millenia.
 Safe to say, the adventurous, righteous Duros weren't all too fond of their greedy, cowardly cousins.